RenatoVassallo/BSE-ForecastNLP/README.md

 # Nowcasting and Forecasting with Text as Data

-This repository provides teaching materials — including slides, code, and datasets — to learn NLP techniques for creating text-based indicators for forecasting and nowcasting time series and panel data, with practical, hands-on examples.
+This repository contains teaching materials — including slides, code, and datasets — for learning how to build text-based indicators and apply them in forecasting and nowcasting tasks.
+Through practical, hands-on examples, it covers zero- and few-shot learning for text classification, event detection with limited labels, and mixed-frequency data techniques for time series modeling.

 ## 📦 Repository Structure